-Request for a a leave of abs sence - Aca demy respo nse

-Current attendance:

-Authorised:

-Unauthorised:

-If applicable

-Authorised dates (inclusive): From: То:

-Sign-off

-Name of member of staff (SLT):

-Signed:

-Date:

-Authorised absence requests Any future absence requests the academic year, which cleater circumstances will be recorded threshold for considering a period of the state of th arly states that any ed as an unauthorise absence that is n ot deemed to be exceptional

-Unauthorised absence reques st
+Unauthorised absence request

-The period of absence you ha therefore, if taken, will be coo • xceptional circum stances and
+The period of absence you have requested is not deemed to be exceptional circumstances and therefore, if taken, will be coded as unauthorised absence.

 As outlined in the letter sent to you at the beginning of the academic year, in line with the new DfE National Framework, penalty notices can be used by all schools where one of their pupils reaches the national threshold for considering a penalty notice.
 The threshold is 10 sessions of unauthorised absence in a rolling period of 10 school weeks.